 Homeland Security and Higher Education at CTU

-by Robert Lally, CTU Dean, Homeland Security Program
+by Robert Lally, CTU Director, Homeland Security Program

 The nation’s increased focus on protecting the well-being of Americans and our country in the wake of the September 11, 2001, terrorist attacks and Hurricane Katrina in 2005 has created a stronger national focus on homeland security.
 At the same time, it’s paved the way for many service men and women to earn higher education degrees in the field of homeland security.

 For service men and women seeking to transition into civilian life, a degree in Homeland Security can build on their existing skills and knowledge in protecting our nation.
 In addition to their own areas of expertise, it’s important for service members who are considering these fields to also understand other homeland security efforts and how their role integrates into the larger mission to keep our nation safe and secure.
 At Colorado Technical University (CTU), for example, service members can earn master’s and doctoral degrees to develop a broader understanding of the various sub-disciplines within the homeland security field, including counterterrorism, emergency management and public health to name a few.

 Founded in 1965, CTU provides higher education for today’s military students and offers them support, flexibility and resources to advance personally and professionally.
 CTU is a member of Service members Opportunity Colleges Consortium (SOC), a Department of Defense funded organization created to assist service members achieve their higher education goals (www.soc.aascu.org).
 CTU is a SOC Degree Network System school (DNS), supporting the Marines and Coast Guard.